🎁 Holiday Special: Save 20% + Free Migration (Value $500+)!

 Step 7: Suggest preventive measures

-Document how the error can be avoided in future.
+Document how the error can be avoided in the future.
 This may include better training, clearer communication, or implementing a double-check process.

 Step 8: State the outcome for the participant